rukawa1112/Catheter-Detection-In-3D-Frustum-Ultrasound-Using-Machine-Learning-Method/README.md

 # Catheter-Detection-In-3D-Frustum-Ultrasound-Using-Machine-Learning-Method

+Background:Nowadays, 3D ultrasound (US) has been developed rapidly in medical intervention therapies, such as the cardiac catheterization.
+Conventionally, the 3D imaging methods are based on Cartesian domain, which is limited by bandwidth and information lose when it is converted from the original acquisition space—Frustum domain.
+The exploration of catheter detection back to Frustum space helps to faciliate the development of instrument detection in terms of system application.

 The experiment contains two main steps.

 step 1: extract the feature vector from 3d us image.
 Here we adopt 4 different previously designed handcrafted features, which have a good performance for catheter voxel classification in Cartesian domain , and exploit its capacity in Frustum domain.